Search This Blog

 All the assigned dice are now turned to show 1.
 This is done to show the unit has been activated in a previous phase.
 Then commanders are moved if required.

 There are two ways to lose your “kills”.
 The first and most common way is with a commander attached to a unit and in the “clean up” end phase of the turn.
 Take the units strength add kills and then subtract the commanders influence (-1), take a discipline test if the dice is equal or greater than the total, remove a kill.
 EG: The archers have two kills and a commander is moved to that unit.
-Strength of unit is 3 plus 2 kills total five and the commanders influence reduces total required to a 4.
-A roll of 4 plus is required to remove one kill.
+Discipline of unit is 4 plus 2 kills, totals six and the commanders influence reduces total required by -1 to a 5.
+A roll of 5 plus is required to remove one kill.

 The other way is to assign a dice equal or greater than the unit’s strength and kills and do nothing for the whole phase and then the unit loses one kill.
 A 6 will always lose a kill if kills and strength are greater than 6.